iamaayushrivastava/Image-Processing-with-OpenCV/README.md

 <!-- ![RGB Image](https://github.com/iamaayushrivastava/Image-Processing-with-OpenCV/blob/main/rgb3darray.png?raw=true) -->

 ### Example: Understanding RGB Images
 Let’s have an example.
 In the illustration above, imagine the picture on the left only has a size of 5x5 pixels.
 Thus, the image consists of 25 pixels in total.
 In reality, we would barely see a picture this small, but it is a good size for illustration purposes.
 As you can see, the image has a grid.
 This grid can be used to access each pixel.
-On the right, we see how the python library OpenCV (cv2) stores this particular picture, namely in matrices with a shape of `[5, 5, 3]`.
+On the right, we see how the python library OpenCV (cv2) stores this particular picture in matrices with a `[5, 5, 3]` shape.
 The last index (3) indicates the three different colors: Red, Green, and Blue.

 If we now access one particular pixel, for instance at location `[4, 4]`, we receive the pixel values `[24, 23, 34]`.
 The first value depicts the intensity for the color red, the second one represents the intensity for the color green, and the last one for blue.
 In combination, these three colors yield a new color which is depicted at this particular pixel location.
 Those values range from 0 to 255.